OpenNebula/website/content/product/control_plane_configuration/large-scale_deployment/fireedge_for_large_deployments.md

 ## Deploy in Webserver

-Self-contained deployment of [FireEdge]({{% relref "../graphical_user_interface/fireedge_sunstone#fireedge-sunstone" %}}). (using `opennebula-fireedge` system service) is sufficient for small to medium installations.
+Self-contained deployment of [FireEdge]({{% relref "../graphical_user_interface/fireedge_sunstone#fireedge-sunstone" %}}) (using `opennebula-fireedge` system service) is sufficient for small-to-medium installations.
 This is no longer enough when the service has lots of concurrent users and the number of objects in the system is high (for example, more than 2000 simultaneous Virtual Machines).

 The FireEdge server is implemented as a nodejs server.
 This makes it suitable to run on any server.
-Also, embed the service inside Apache HTTP Server or NGINX.
+Also, the service is embedded inside Apache HTTP Server or NGINX.
 Another advantage is the ability to run FireEdge on multiple servers and balance the load between them.

 **Guacamole**